HEALTH

 3. Maximum benefit.
 These policies don’t have a time limit on care, but do have a cost limit, for example $2,000 per condition or claim; or perhaps an “up to” value per year.
 Large sums are to be expected if your pet requires complex surgery following an accident, and you may reach top limits quickly.

 4. Lifetime coverage.
 The most comprehensive – and most expensive – dog insurance is ‘lifetime coverage’.
-Your dog is covered for every condition up to a generous total, often as high as $10,000, for the 12-month period.
+Your dog is covered for every condition up to a generous total, often as high as $40 000, for their life.

 The cost of dog insurance

 How much you spend on dog insurance will depend on a number of factors, including the level of coverage you choose, the excess and the vendor.
 It will also depend on the age and breed of your dog.
-Some breeds, such as golden retrievers, are susceptible to specific health problems later in life, which can affect the cost of insurance.
+Some breeds, such as golden retrievers and giant breed dogs, are susceptible to more specific health problems later in life, which can affect the cost of insurance.

 There are a few tricks to making your pet insurance cheaper:

-• Choose a plan with higher excess, meaning that you pay more of each claim.
+• Choose a plan with higher excess, meaning that you pay more of each claim, but a lower premium

 What about routine vet fees?